UBC-SUBC/nrf_daq/README.md

 | INT      | P11          |
 | VDD      | VDD          |

+*Testing with boughten sensor: MS is CS, VDD on sensor is VIN

 Connect to the terminal VCOM0

 A demo application exists at [Melexis Driver for mlx90394](https://github.com/zephyrproject-rtos/zephyr/tree/v4.1.0-rc3/drivers/sensor/melexis)